Paris Place Saint-Michel Square

 The original designs were produced by Gabriel Davioud in 1855, however, these were met with disapproval from the city and after several further designs, where the architect initially wanted the fountain to symbolise peace, a revised plan designed with the Arc Angel Michael was chosen, and hence why it became called the Fontaine Saint-Michel or Saint Michaels Fountain.

-About Place Saint-Michel in Paris
+About the Paris Place Saint-Michel Square

-And from this square, especially if you go to the northern end, which is nearest to the River Seine, you can get to see some of the tourist attractions in Paris that are located on the Ile de la Cite island.
+And from this square, especially if you go to the northern end, which is nearest to the River Seine, you can get to see some of the Paris tourist attractions that are located on the Ile de la Cite island.
 From here you will be able to see the Palais de Justice and the Sainte Chapelle chapel, which used to hold religious relics such as The Crown of Thorns before they were moved to the Notre Dame Cathedral.

-Access to Place Saint Michel
+Access to the Paris Place Saint-Michel Square

 The four roads that converge on the square are called the Quai Saint-Michel, the Quai des Grands-Augustines, the Boulevard Saint-Michel and the Rue Danton, however, if driving in Paris is not your idea of fun, then you have the Paris buses that also pass nearby.